Year of Publication

 This study recommends that (1) the cities of Kenton County not proceed with providing waste collection services through inter-municipal cooperation with the intent to decrease per household per year cost of waste collection, and (2) study expected costs of providing other services through inter-municipal cooperation before making the assumption that it will decrease costs.

 Rauf, Thomas A., "Contracting Waste Collection in Kenton County: Will Inter-Municipality Cooperation Decrease Cost?"
 (2005).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 205.